Kia Forum: 1990s

 Before the 1991–92 NBA and NHL seasons, a new scoreboard was installed, replacing the one in use since the building opened in 1967.
 The original scoreboard, designed by All American Scoreboards in Pardeeville, Wisconsin, had a two-line message board on each side (the third electronic message board in the NHL, and the second in the NBA).
 The new scoreboard, designed by Daktronics, kept the two-line message boards and added a Sony Jumbotron scoreboard on each side.

 The Forum hosted the 1991 NBA Finals and was the site of the Chicago Bulls' first NBA championship victory.
 It also hosted Games 3 and 4 of the 1993 Stanley Cup Finals between the Kings and Montreal Canadiens, the only time the Stanley Cup Finals was held at the arena.
 Coincidentally, Montreal's home rink at the time was also called the Forum.

-By the middle of the decade the Great Western Forum was considered too small; it lacked luxury boxes and had insufficient retail and commercial space.
+By the middle of the decade, the Great Western Forum was considered too small; it lacked luxury boxes and had insufficient retail and commercial space.
 Los Angeles officials, seeking to redevelop the city center, began planning a new downtown sports arena and entertainment complex and hoped to attract the Lakers and Kings from Inglewood.

 The Kings' owners, who were real-estate developers, agreed to develop the complex; Buss agreed to move the Lakers into the new arena as co-tenants with the Kings and a third tenant, the NBA's Clippers, who would move there from the Los Angeles Memorial Sports Arena.
 The new Staples Center (now Crypto.com Arena) opened on October 17, 1999; as part of the deal, Buss sold the Great Western Forum to the L. A. Arena Company (which was controlled by the Kings' owners).

 Final games

 The Kings played their final regular season NHL game at the Forum, a 3–2 loss to the St. Louis Blues, on April 18, 1999.
 Coincidentally, Wayne Gretzky, who had previously played for both teams, played his final NHL game (as a member of the New York Rangers) on the same day.
-The Kings' final game of any kind at the Forum was an 8–1 preseason win over the Mighty Ducks of Anaheim on September 20, 1999.
+The Kings' final game at the Forum was an 8–1 preseason win over the Mighty Ducks of Anaheim on September 20, 1999.
 As the Staples Center had not yet opened, the Kings played their remaining preseason home games at the San Diego Sports Arena and the MGM Grand Garden Arena in Las Vegas.
-The Lakers' 118–107 playoff loss to the eventual NBA champion San Antonio Spurs on May 23, 1999 was their last regular season or postseason game played at the Forum.
-The Lakers played two preseason games at the Forum before the 1999-2000 season before moving to the Staples Center.
+The Lakers' 118–107 playoff loss to the NBA champion San Antonio Spurs on May 23, 1999, was their last postseason game played at the Forum.
+The Lakers played two preseason games at the Forum before the 1999–2000 season before moving to the Staples Center.